puppetlabs/puppetdb/documentation/api/query/v4/catalogs.markdown

 The v4 catalogs endpoint supports all the usual paging URL parameters described in the documents on [paging][paging].
 Ordering is allowed on every queryable field.

-## `/pdb/ext/v1/historical-catalogs/<CATALOG_UUID>/edges`

-This will return all edges for a particular catalog, designated by a `catalog\_uuid`.
-This endpoint does not currently support querying or paging.

-## `/pdb/ext/v1/historical-catalogs/<CATALOG_UUID>/resources`

-This will return all resources for a particular catalog, designated by a `catalog\_uuid`.
-This endpoint does not currently support querying or paging.